Russian forces step up attacks on Ukraine's civilian areas

 Unbowed by Western condemnation, Russian officials upped their threats of escalation, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West’s “economic war” against Russia could turn into a “real one.”

+Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
+Among other things, the Kremlin is not allowing the fighting to be referred to as an “invasion” or “war.”

+More than a half-million people have fled the country, and countless others have taken shelter underground.
+Bomb damage to water pipes and other basic services have left hundreds of thousands of families without drinking water, U.N. humanitarian coordinator Martin Griffiths said.

-Throughout the country, many Ukrainian civilians spent another night huddled in shelters, basements or corridors.
-More than a half-million people have fled the country, and the U.N. human rights office said it has recorded the deaths of 136 civilians.
+The U.N. human rights office said it has recorded 136 civilian deaths.
 The real toll is believed to be far higher.

-“It is a nightmare, and it seizes you from the inside very strongly.
-This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbors for a fifth straight day.
-“We have small children, elderly people and frankly speaking it is very frightening.”

-U.N. humanitarian coordinator Martin Griffiths said the bombings had damaged water pipes and electrical lines.
-“Hundreds of thousands of families are without drinking water,” he said.

 A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region in the north, without providing details.
 But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-In Kharkiv, explosions burst one after another through a residential area in a video verified by the AP.
+In Kharkiv, explosions burst one after another through a residential area in a video verified by The Associated Press.
 In the background, a man pleaded with a woman to leave, and a woman cried.

-Determined for life to go on despite the attacks, hospital workers transferred a Kharkiv maternity ward to a bomb shelter.
-Amid makeshift electrical sockets and mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.

 Russia’s goals in hitting central Kharkiv were not immediately clear.
 Western officials speculated that it is trying to pull in Ukrainian forces to defend the city while a larger Russian force encircles Kyiv.